 Yalow’s students come from all over the Bronx, some traveling almost 9 miles one way to get to the school.
 They come from the far north, the far east, far south, and a concentration around the school area—forming a triangle from the school up to Coop City and then down to Hunts Point.

-Among our 249 students, 70% of our students are self-reported as Hispanic, with 28% as African or African-American.
-Of particular note, 107 students (43%) come from households that speak languages other than English at home, primarily Spanish (38%), although others speak Mandinka, Twi, French, Russian, etc. at home.
-Despite the large number of non-English-speaking families, only 23% of our K-2 students are English-language learners.
-In fact, after extensive work with our Response to Intervention (RTI) team, 14 students successfully passed the 2016 NYSESLAT (New York State English as a Second Language Achievement Test) exam and no longer require intensive English support services.
+Among our 374 students, 68% of our students are self-reported as Hispanic, with 31% as African or African-American.
+Of particular note, 193 students (51.5%) come from households that speak languages other than English at home, primarily Spanish (44.8%), although others speak Bengali, French, Fulani, Hausa, Mandinka, Soninke, Slovak, Twi, and Wolof at home.
+Despite the large number of non-English-speaking families, only 101 (27%) of our K-3 students are English-language learners.
+In fact, after extensive work with our Response to Intervention (RTI) team, 30 of 44 newly enrolled students in 2016 successfully passed the 2017 NYSESLAT (New York State English as a Second Language Achievement Test) exam and no longer require intensive English support services.

-Additionally, 12% of our K-2 students have individualized education plans (IEPs), and 10 students have been referred to the committee on special education for evaluation to determine eligibility for services.
+Additionally, 68 (18%) of our K-3 students have individualized education plans (IEPs), and 4 students have been referred to the committee on special education for evaluation to determine eligibility for services.

 We are committed to providing a quality educational experience for all our scholars that will prepare them for college and careers.